testery/example-cucumberjs-wdio/README.md

         | `TEST_PASS`    | `SuperSecretPassword!`               | yes       |

 ### Run Tests in Testery Web App
-1. Select "Test Runs" from the top navigation menu
+1. Select "Test Runs" from the navigation menu
 1. Select the "New Test Run" button at the top-right 1.Fill out the test run information
    * Here are the values when using the `example-cucumberjs-wdio` repo: